 Heading into this trip, I knew that I would have extraordinary experiences, like going on safari in the Serengeti, driving a Formula One race car in Dubai, or having a private viewing of Michelangelo’s David in Florence.
 They delivered – and then some – with thrilling, exhilarating, send-chills-up-your-spine memories that will last a lifetime.

-But I was also moved by the unscheduled moments along the way.
-Viewing the statues in the Moscow subway was a revelation: Each station was individually decorated and felt like a work of art, with gilded statues, crystal chandeliers and stained-glass windows.
-In the Seychelles, I went to the gallery of an artist who has been called the modern-day Paul Gauguin.
+But I was also moved by the unscheduled moments along the way: In the Seychelles, I went to the gallery of an artist who has been called the modern-day Paul Gauguin.
 I didn’t expect him to invite me to see his private studio and works in progress.

 Indeed, another guest told me that some of her favourite moments on this journey were the ones that weren’t in the fine print.

 I’ve come to realize that moments of “doing nothing” were just as valuable as the exciting adventures.
 Watching elephants stroll by the room while I was in the soaking tub at Four Seasons Safari Lodge Serengeti.
 Sitting in the lobby at Four Seasons Dubai at Jumeirah Beach, having tea and chatting with a staffer about why she moved to UAE.
 Floating in the infinity pool at Four Seasons Resort Seychelles while the sun sank below the horizon.

 As with life itself, some of the most powerful experiences were the unscripted ones, the moments I took with me and will remember forever.